takanory/slides/20181109ploneconf/PITCHME.md

 * Foods, Coffee, Snacks and Beers

 Note:
-I think you know, there are so many tasks to hold a conference
+I think you know, there are so many tasks to hold a conference.
+But,...

 +++

-## But Programmer is Lazy
+## Programmer is Lazy

 Note:
 As you know, programmers dislike routine work.